NPWS campground fee increase FAQs

 Are all NSW national park camping areas affected by this change?

-No. Only national park locations that currently charge camping fees may be increasing their rates across all charged occupant types in October 2016.
+No. Only national park locations that currently charge camping fees may be increasing their rates across all charged occupant types, annually in October.

 Why can't I combine my day use fee and camping fee?

 The fees are managed separately to ensure that customers are not overcharged, as may be the case with annual pass or exemption pass holders.